jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-concept-data-conversion.md

 # Convert data format of utterances
 LUIS provides the following conversions of a user utterance before prediction"

-* Speech to text using [Cognitive Services Speech](../Speech-Service/overview.md) service.
+* Speech to text using [Cognitive Research Technologies Speech](../Speech-Service/overview.md) service.

 ## Speech to text